+a.
+Runoff from new impervious surfaces shall be directed to a filtration and/or infiltration device or properly discharged to a naturally occurring or fully replanted and vegetated area with slopes of 15 percent or less and with adequate controls to prevent soil erosion and concentrated flow.

+Formatted: Font: Not Bold

-- 15.10.1 Runoff from new impervious surfaces shall be directed to a filtration and/or infiltration device or properly discharged to a naturally occurring or fully replanted and vegetated area with slopes of 15 percent or less and with adequate controls to prevent soil erosion and concentrated flow. - 15.10.2 Impervious surfaces for parking areas and roads shall be minimized to the extent possible (including minimum parking requirements for proposed uses and minimum road widths). - 15.10.3 Runoff generated from new impervious surfaces shall be retained on the development site and property and mimic natural hydrologic processes to the maximum extent possible, or it is determined that the biological and chemical properties of the receiving waters will not be degraded by or its hydrology will benefit from discharge of stormwater runoff from the development site. - 15.10.4 Compliance with standards 15.9.1 15.9.3, above, will be determined by the Planning Board on a case by case basis as site conditions and constraints will differ greatly between various redevelopment proposals.
+b.
+Impervious surfaces for parking areas and roads shall be minimized to the extent possible (including minimum parking requirements for proposed uses and minimum road widths).

+c.
+Runoff generated from new impervious surfaces shall be retained on the development site and property and mimic natural hydrologic processes to the maximum extent possible, or it is determined that the biological and chemical properties of the receiving waters will not be degraded by or its hydrology will benefit from discharge of stormwater runoff from the development site.

+d.
+Compliance with standards 16.9.a-16.9.d above will be determined by the Planning Board on a case by case basis as site conditions and constraints will differ greatly between various redevelopment proposals.

-In addition, the following activities are considered exempt from preparing and submitting stormwater management plans:
+In addition, Tthe following activities are considered exempt from preparing and submitting stormwater management plans:

-- 1. Agricultural practices located outside the wetland and surface water buffers - 2.
-Road and parking lot resurfacing provided removal of road or parking surface materials does not occur down to the erodible subsurface.
+1. Agricultural practices located outside the wetland and surface water buffers

+2. Road and parking lot resurfacing provided removal of road or parking surface materials does not occur down to the erodible subsurface.

-Section 15.11 Definitions
+Section 16.10 Definitions

-Note that there are special definitions sections in several sections in the Site Plan Regulations, specifically: Part I, Article 10 - Definitions and Part III, Article 2 - Architectural Design Standards, Article 5 - Landscaping and Screening Standards, Article 6 - Lighting Standards, and Article 15 - Stormwater Management Standards.
+Note that there are special definitions sections in several sections in the Site Plan Regulations, specifically: Part I, Article 10 - Definitions and Part III, Article 2 - Architectural Design Standards, Article 5 - Landscaping and Screening Standards, Article 6 - Lighting Standards, and Article 16 - Stormwater Management Standards.